PhilipAldridge/Ants-and-Bug-Twin-simulatoin/README.md

 # Ants-and-Bug-Twin-simulatoin
-Ant, Bug, Twin-bug simulation in C++ using visual studios including asci animation and sounds effects.
-It includes code for
+Ant, Bug, Twin-bug simulation in C++ using visual studios including ASCI animation and sound effects.
+Please read the instructions under the files to run it.